WHY EMAIL MARKETING FOR ARTISTS?

 Here are a few content ideas that your art collectors might want to read:

-* What technique do you use, why this and not the other
+* What techniques do you use, why these and not others?

 * What are you inspired by now?

 * Where did you exhibit and how did it go?

 * What are your thoughts on the current situation in the world?